Dr Cemal Burak Tansel

 Feedback and consultation hours:

 Dr Cemal Burak Tansel is Lecturer in International Politics in the Department of Politics.
 Previously, he was Anniversary Postdoctoral Research Fellow at Sheffield (2015–2017) and a fellow of the Centre for the Study of Social and Global Justice at the University of Nottingham.
 He completed his doctorate at the University of Nottingham in 2015 after successfully defending his thesis on state formation and capitalist development in modern Turkey.

-Burak’s research focuses on the historical sociology of state formation and capitalist development in the Middle East and the political economy of development.
-He is the editor of States of Discipline: Authoritarian Neoliberalism and the Contested Reproduction of Capitalist Order (Rowman & Littlefield International, 2017) and published peer-reviewed research articles in the European Journal of International Relations, Review of International Studies and Journal of International Relations and Development.
-His thematic review articles and book reviews have appeared in, among others, Development and Change, Review of Radical Political Economics, Capital & Class and Geographica Helvetica.
+Burak's research focuses on the historical sociology of state formation and capitalist development in the Middle East and the political economy of development.
+He is the editor of States of Discipline: Authoritarian Neoliberalism and the Contested Reproduction of Capitalist Order (Rowman & Littlefield International, 2017) and has published peer-reviewed research articles in the European Journal of International Relations, Review of International Studies, South European Society and Politics, Globalizations and Journal of International Relations and Development.
 He contributes to a number of online outlets, including openDemocracy, The Conversation, SPERI Comment, Jadaliyya and Progress in Political Economy.

 My teaching involves the application of methods that (I) address the explicit and hidden hierarchies within the classroom and encourage the students to articulate their own standpoints through active participation; (II) concretise how theoretical frameworks reflect and shape the way in which we interpret global politics; (III) stress the significance of alternative methodologies and forms of knowledge beyond the dominant paradigms in IR theory.
 I employ role-playing methods and audio-visual interactive teaching techniques to encourage the students to take an active role in shaping the discussion.
 These methods also challenge the students to utilise alternative frameworks that they might not have considered otherwise.